MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgUserChat.md

     - `[TeamsAppId <String>]`:
     - `[WebUrl <String>]`: Deep link URL of the tab instance.
 Read only.
   - `[Topic <String>]`: (Optional) Subject or topic for the chat.
 Only available for group chats.
+  - `[Viewpoint <IMicrosoftGraphChatViewpoint>]`: chatViewpoint
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[LastMessageReadDateTime <DateTime?>]`: Represents the dateTime up until which the calling user has read chatMessages in a specific chat.
+  - `[WebUrl <String>]`: A hyperlink that will go to the chat in Microsoft Teams.
+This URL should be treated as an opaque blob, and not parsed.
+Read-only.

 INPUTOBJECT <ITeamsIdentity>: Identity Parameter
   - `[ChannelId <String>]`: key: id of channel